Disclaimer. If you haven’t read the Moving to Ireland series before please read this first.

-All the paperwork, forms, and appointments you have to go through is definitely the least fun aspect of moving abroad.
+All the paperwork, forms, and appointments you have to go through is probably the least fun aspect of moving abroad.
 It can get confusing especially when you need a permanent address and might still be looking for a place to rent.
-Or you might find yourself in a situation like I was where I had applied for my PPSN, left my job, and hadn’t got my PPSN in the mail yet.
+You might find yourself in a situation like I was where I had applied for my PPSN, left my job, and hadn’t got my PPSN in the mail yet.
 My former employer couldn’t pay me for a few weeks while I worked on getting my tax credit certificate.
-I actually told them to hold off on paying me until I had this sorted because I didn’t want to pay the emergency tax.
+I actually told them to hold off on paying me until I had this sorted because I didn’t want to pay the 41% emergency tax.
 You can get the difference between what you should be paying in tax and your emergency tax rate back before you go home, but from what I’ve been told it takes time and is a pain to deal with.
 While usually I would have been paid by direct deposit I was able to get a physical cheque to deposit when I had my bank account opened.
 It was a bit stressful waiting for my paycheque, but that’s why you should have that extra money in your support funds.

 In the next part of this series, I’ll go through looking for a place to live.